Why Relationship Anxiety Makes You Pull Away — and What Staying Can Teach You About Love

 Not loud pain.

-The quiet, internal kind — where your body is convinced that something precious is slipping away, and that if you don’t act fast, you’ll be left behind again.
+The quiet, internal kind — where your body becomes convinced that something precious is slipping away, and that if you don’t act fast, you’ll be left behind again.

 This is the pain I’ve been living inside for much of the past six months.